necat101/questcraft-26.2-experiment/README.md

 - We do not exist on TikTok.
 No one from the dev team makes TikTok videos.
 - QuestCraft (QCXR) is developed and maintained by the QCXR team; we also contribute upstream to the open-source tools that we used to make this a reality; make sure to check out **[MCXR](https://github.com/mcxr-org/MCXR)**, the previous VR mod, now replaced with **[VivecraftMod](https://github.com/ferriarnus/VivecraftMod)**, **[PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher)** (for [Pojlib](https://github.com/QuestCraftPlusPlus/Pojlib/tree/QuestCraft)!)
 - All support questions should be asked inside the **[QuestCraft Discord](discord.gg/questcraft)** for the best experience.
 - **questcraft.net is not maintained or owned by anyone on the QuestCraft team**; they could put malware on it anytime.
-Please do not download anything from or visit questcraft.net. **Our new website is here at [QuestCraft](https://questcraft.org/)**.
+Please do not download anything from or visit questcraft.net. **Our website is here at [QuestCraft](https://questcraft.org/)**.
-- When installing mods that are not from Mod Manager on your Quest, you may face issues, ranging from unexpected behaviour to crashes!
+- When installing mods you may face issues, ranging from unexpected behaviour to crashes!
 If you experience any, go to the **[Discord server](https://discord.gg/questcraft/), or if there isn't already an issue and is not about mod compatibility, [make a bug report](https://github.com/QuestCraftPlusPlus/QuestCraft/issues)**

 # This project is open source...
 ...but you don't find source code in this repo.
 You can find the source code for each subproject in their respective repos: